10 Steps Of A Personal Injury Case

 Step #5 – Settlement / Litigation Review

 Once we have determined the car accident adjuster’s top offer, we will have an in-depth discussion with you.
-During this discussion, we will share our opinion regarding whether we believe the settlement offer represents a fair amount of your personal injuries and settlement and trial outcomes for cases that are somewhat similar to yours.
+During this discussion, we will share our opinion regarding whether the settlement offer represents a fair amount of your personal injuries and settlement and trial outcomes for cases that are somewhat similar to yours.
 We will also provide counsel as to whether we advise settling or not.
 At the end of the day, it’s important to keep in mind that we work for you.
 The decision to settle or pursue other avenues is up to you.

 Step #6 – Settling Your Personal Injury Case